infinitejs/contentkit/packages/contentkit/README.md

 ContentKit is a powerful SDK for converting Markdown (or MDX) content into structured JSON data.
 It provides a complete solution for managing content in TypeScript projects, including type-safe configurations, a build system, and a CLI.

-> [!CAUTION]
-> **This project is under construction** and is not fully tested and expected to be entirely working yet.
-Please use with caution however we do not recommend using this in production yet.

 ## Features

 - **Type-safe configurations**: Define your content structure with TypeScript types.